 You can find out if you're overweight by calculating your body mass index (BMI).
 This shows whether you're a healthy weight for your height.

 The size of your waist is also important.
 If it's too large, your risk of health problems is higher.
-See Why is my waist size important?

 The best way to lose weight is to make small, realistic changes to your diet and how physically active you are.